 There are no page limits for any of these components unless otherwise noted.
-Include only those components described below; inclusion of items not requested or viewed as an extension of the Project Narrative will result in the removal of those items or may result in administrative withdrawal of the application.
+Include only those components described below; inclusion of items not requested or viewed as an extension of the Project Narrative will result in the removal of those items or may result in administrative withdrawal of the proposal/application.

-- References Cited: List the references cited (including URLs, if available) in the Project Narrative using a standard reference format that includes the full citation (i.e., author[s], year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate). - List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols. - Clinical Research: Provide an anticipated enrollment table(s) for the inclusion of women and minorities appropriate to the objectives of the study with the proposed enrollment distributed on the basis of sex/gender, race, and ethnicity.
-The suggested Inclusion Enrollment Report format is a one-page fillable PDF form, which can be downloaded from eBRAP at https://ebrap.org/eBRAP/public/Program.htm." - Facilities, Existing Equipment, and Other Resources: Describe the facilities and equipment available for performance of the proposed project and any additional facilities or equipment proposed for acquisition at no cost to the award.
+- References Cited: List the references cited (including URLs, if available) in the Project Narrative using a standard reference format that includes the full citation (i.e., author[s], year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate). - List of Abbreviations, Acronyms, and Symbols: Provide a list of abbreviations, acronyms, and symbols. - Facilities, Existing Equipment, and Other Resources: Describe the facilities and equipment available for performance of the proposed project and any additional facilities or equipment proposed for acquisition at no cost to the award.
 Indicate whether or not government-furnished facilities or equipment are proposed for use.
 If so, reference should be made to the original or present government award under which the facilities or equipment items are now accountable.
-There is no form for this information. - Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
+There is no form for this information.

+- Publications and/or Patents: Include a list of relevant publication URLs and/or patent abstracts.
 If articles are not publicly available, then copies of up to five published manuscripts may be included in Attachment 2.
-Extra items will not be reviewed.

-- Letters of Organizational Support (two-page limit per letter): Provide a letter (or letters, if applicable) signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
-Letters of support not requested in the program announcement, such as those from members of Congress, do not impact application review or funding decisions. - Letters of Collaboration, if applicable (two-page limit per letter): Provide a signed letter from each collaborating individual or organization that will demonstrate that the PI has the support or resources necessary for the proposed work.
-If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement. - CBPR Letters of Commitment, if applicable (two-page limit per letter): Provide a letter signed by each lived experience consultant or community-based partner(s) confirming their role and commitment to participate on the research team.
-The letter should include the qualifications and background of the lived experience consultant(s) or community-based partner(s) and their relevance to the proposed research project. - CBPR Statement, if applicable (three-page limit): Describe the CBPR approach that will be used (e.g., LEC, partner organization, CAB, co-researcher model) and at what points CBPR will be employed in the study.
-Provide a statement that includes: - Description of the CBPR approach that will be used (e.g., LEC, partner organization, CAB, co-researcher model) and at what points in the research project. - Description of the input that will be captured and how this input will be meaningfully integrated and incorporated into the needs assessment, planning, design, execution, analysis, and dissemination of the research. - Description of training that will be provided to both scientific researchers and community members on CBPR approaches, decision making, and equitable participation. - Description of co-learning and capacity-building activities among all partners. - Description of resource allocation, decision making processes, and authorship between scientific researchers and community partners (whether individuals or organizations). - Description of process measures to assess the effectiveness of the chosen CBPR approach. - Description of dissemination activities with particular focus on feeding back the data to affected communities.
+Extra items will not be reviewed. - Letters of Organizational Support (three-page limit per letter): Provide a letter (or letters, if applicable) signed by the Department Chair or appropriate organization official, confirming the laboratory space, equipment, and other resources available for the project.
+Letters of support not requested in the BAA, such as those from members of Congress, do not impact proposal/application review or funding decisions. - Letters of Collaboration, if applicable (two-page limit per letter): Provide a signed letter from each collaborating individual or organization that will demonstrate that the PI has the support or resources necessary for the proposed work.
+If an investigator at an intramural organization is named as a collaborator on a proposal/application submitted through an extramural organization, the proposal/application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement. - CBPR Statement (three-page limit): If CBPR approaches are not utilized for human subject research, provide a strong justification.
+Otherwise, describe the CBPR approach that will be used (e.g., LEC, partner organization, CAB, co-researcher model) and at what points CBPR will be employed in the study.
+Provide a statement that includes: - Description of the CBPR approach that will be used (e.g., LEC, partner organization, CAB, co-researcher model) and at what points in the research project. - Description of the input that will be captured and how this input will be meaningfully integrated and incorporated into the needs assessment, planning, design, execution, and analysis and dissemination of the research. - Description of training that will be provided to both scientific researcher and community members on CBPR, decision making, and equitable participation. - Description of co-learning and capacity building activities among all partners. - Description of resource allocation, decision making processes and authorship between scientific researcher and community partners (whether individuals or organizations).